h-yung/trip-organizer/README.md

 # trip-organizer

 A lightweight mobile-first, desktop-unfriendly app with serverless API that keeps important travel information accessible on the go, with the option to log expenses.
 Simple password lock.
+The app is intended for use during the trip, not for the heavy planning stage.

 Site is live but behind password lock.
 Server functions not included in public repo.